Encrypting Data in Transit

 A wildcard certificate—a certificate with the common name *, as in *.example.com, rather than a specific host name—can be used for any number of first level sub-domains within a single domain name.
 For example, a wildcard certificate can be used with host-1.example.com, host-2.example, host-3.example.com, and so on.

 A SubjectAlternativeName or SAN certificate is a certificate that uses the SubjectAlternativeName extension to associate the resulting certificate with multiple specific host names.
 In the context of clusters, SAN certificates are used in high-availability (HA) configurations in which a load balancer targets two different specific hosts as primary and secondary nodes for fail-over purposes.
 See Server Certificate Requirements for HA Deployments for an example.

 |Wildcard Certificates||Wildcard certificates can be used by all hosts within a given domain.
 Using wildcard certificates for all hosts in the cluster can reduce costs but also exposes greater potential risk.|

 |SubjectAlternativeName Certificates||SubjectAlternativeName (SAN) certificates are bound to a set of specific DNS names.
 A single SAN certificate can be used for all hosts or a subset of hosts in the cluster.
 SAN certificates are used in Cloudera Manager high-availability (HA) configurations.|

 The signed certificates you obtain from a public CA (or those you obtain from an internal CA) have an expiration date, such as that shown in this excerpt:

-Expired certificates quite simply do not work and will cause the cluster to fail.
+Expired certificates cause most cluster operations to fail.
 Cloudera Manager Agent hosts, for example, will not be able to validate the Cloudera Manager Server host and will fail to launch the cluster nodes.
 Administrators should note expiration dates of all certificates when they deploy the certificates to the cluster nodes and setup reminders to allow enough time to renew.